cons3rt/pycons3rt/README.md

 * 5 - There was a problem installing prerequisites for pycons3rt
 * 6 - pycons3rt install file not found, src may not have been checked out or staged correctly
 * 7 - pycons3rt install did not complete successfully
+* 8 - osutil file not found
-* 8 - Non-zero exit code found, see the cons3rt agent log for more details
+* 9 - Non-zero exit code found, see the cons3rt agent log for more details

 #### Asset Exit Codes (Windows)

-1. TBD
+* 0 - Success
+* 1 - Asset install failed:
+  * pycons3rt install script not found, git clone may not have succeeded
+  * There was a problem setting up pycons3rt
+  * pycons3rt osutil not found
+  * There was a problem running osutil

-# pycons3rt library documentation
+# pycons3rt documentation

 Deployment
 ---